mantidproject/documents/Design/MantidImaging/MantidImaging_general.md

 https://github.com/mantidproject/documents/tree/master/Design/Imaging_IMAT/SCARF_Platform_LSF/
 (with Python client scripts).

 ### 10.18.3.
+Registering for SCARF access

+The link for registering is [http://www.scarf.rl.ac.uk/access](http://www.scarf.rl.ac.uk/access).

+### 10.18.4.
 Acquiring the certificates to successfully log into SCARF using PAC Client

 The scripts can be found in `core/remote` directory.
+To log onto SCARF go into the `pac-web-api` folder and call `python logon -u <SCARF_USER_ID>`

 If getting the error `urllib2.URLError: <urlopen error [SSL: CERTIFICATE_VERIFY_FAILED] certificate verify failed (_ssl.c:661)>` follow the instructions bellow.